RylvoRylvo

 POST/v1/respondPrimary decision endpoint

-GET/v1/statusSystem status & model registry
+GET/v1/statusSystem status & capabilities

 Decision API